backdrop-contrib/og/README.md

 Assuming you are following [the official upgrade instructions](https://backdropcms.org/upgrade-from-drupal) or something similar [like this](https://packweb.eu/blog/migrating-drupal-7-backdrop-cms), do the following:

-1. Download and unzip these two modules, which are Drupal "stub" modules (NOTE: step not needed if using Backdrop 1.22.0 or higher):
+1. Download and unzip these two modules, which are Drupal 7 "stub" module needed during the upgrade process:
     - [entity_plus.zip](https://github.com/backdrop-contrib/rules/wiki/files/entity_plus.zip)
     - [entity_ui.zip](https://github.com/backdrop-contrib/rules/wiki/files/entity_ui.zip)

-2. In Step 2, "Prepare your Drupal site for upgrade", prior to substep 9 ("Make a second backup...calling it backdrop-ready.sql") (NOTE: step not needed if using Backdrop 1.22.0 or higher):
+2. In Step 2, "Prepare your Drupal site for upgrade", prior to substep 9 ("Make a second backup...calling it backdrop-ready.sql"):

-    - Install those two modules into `sites/all/modules` of your Drupal installation;
+    - Install those two stub modules into `sites/all/modules` of your Drupal installation;
     - Enable those two modules.
 (They don't do anything.
 This just makes your database know that they exist, or rather, that they will be forthcoming.)

 3. Continue with substep 9: make your second backup of the database to be used for Backdrop, e.g., backdrop-ready.sql.